ErikKassubek/ADVOCATE/doc/stats/stats.md

 # Statistics

 If the `-stats` flag is set when running the `analysis` or `fuzzing` mode, multiple statistic files will be created.

-## Error Codes

-- A01: Send on closed channel
-- A02: Receive on closed channel
-- A03: Close on closed channel
-- A04: Concurrent recv
-- A05: Select case without partner
-- P01: Possible send on closed channel
-- P02: Possible receive on closed channel
-- P03: Possible negative waitgroup counter
-- P04: Possible unlock of not locked mutex
-- L00: Leak on routine without blocking element
-- L01: Leak on unbuffered channel with possible partner
-- L02: Leak on unbuffered channel without possible partner
-- L03: Leak on buffered channel with possible partner
-- L04: Leak on buffered channel without possible partner
-- L05: Leak on nil channel
-- L06: Leak on select with possible partner
-- L07: Leak on select without possible partner
-- L08: Leak on mutex
-- L09: Leak on waitgroup
-- L10: Leak on cond
-- R01: Unknown panic in recording
-- R02: Timeout in recording

-## Statistics
 To create the statistic files, set the `-stats` flag.\
 This will create three files